C77667/JumpToUsbMsdAppWithOffset/README.md

 * Load JumpToUsbMsdAppWithOffset sketch and compile
 * Navigate to the directory holding the .hex file that was generated (you can find this directory in the Arduino build console).
-* Copy one of the `uTaskerUsbMsd*.hex` into the Arduino build directory - `uTaskerUsbMsd-SmartMatrix.hex` or `uTaskerUsbMsd-AudioBoard.hex` depending on the pinout of the SD card attached.
+* Copy one of the `uTaskerUsbMsd*.hex` files into the Arduino build directory - `uTaskerUsbMsd-SmartMatrix.hex` or `uTaskerUsbMsd-AudioBoard.hex` depending on the pinout of the SD card attached.
 * From command line in build directory, run one command depending on the uTasker .hex file copied:
 	* `srec_cat JumpToUsbMsdAppWithOffset.cpp.hex -Intel uTaskerUsbMsd-SmartMatrix.hex -Intel -Output JumpToUsbMsdApp.hex -Intel`
 	or